Tenacom/ReSharper.ExportAnnotations/README.md

 The font used in the package icon is [Inconsolata Bold](https://fontlibrary.org/en/font/inconsolata#Inconsolata-Bold) by Raph Levien, Kirill Tkachev (cyreal.org), from [Font Library](https://fontlibrary.org).

 The font used in the logo is [BloggerSans.otf](https://fontlibrary.org/en/font/blogger-sans-otf) by Sergiy S. Tkachenko, from [Font Library](https://fontlibrary.org).

+---

+<a name="jetbrains-disclaimer">(*)</a> [ReSharper](https://www.jetbrains.com/resharper) is a product of [JetBrains s.r.o.](https://www.jetbrains.com).
+The authors and owners of this project are not affiliated with JetBrains in any way.
+The use of the ReSharper name does not imply endorsement of this project by JetBrains.